STFC-ICD-Research-and-Design/supermusr-data-pipeline/simulator/README.md

 ### Commands

-- `Single`:            Produce a single trace.
+- `single`:           Produce a single trace.
-- `Continuous`:        Produce a regular infinite sequence of traces are regular intervals.
+- `continuous`:       Produce a regular infinite sequence of traces are regular intervals.
-- `Json`:              Produce traces in the manner specified by a json file.
+- `defined`:          Produce traces in the manner specified by a json file.

-## Json Format
+## Defined Format

-In `json` mode, the behavior is given by the simulator object in the user-defined json file.
+In `defined` mode, the behavior is given by the simulator object in the user-defined json file.
 The structure of the simulator object is:

 ### Simulator